tombensve/MarkdownDoc/Docs/readme/README.md

 I have found a project that does an attempt at some form of remedy for this: <https://github.com/moditect/moditect>.
 It requires a lot of config and intimate knowledge of all 3rd party libs you need to convert to 9+ modules.

+There is a catch to Moditect: It updates 3rd party jars with a module-info!
+Note that dependency jars contain compiled code!
+So if it is JDK 8 compiled code ?
+If so even with a module-info it is likely to crash due to bytecode not supported on 12+.

 Personally I'm a bit scared for the future of Java.
 In Sweden I have still not seen any company using anything higher than 8.
 There probably are, but the majority is still sticking to 8.

 # Licenses